 Simmons Island Beach ~ Kenosha ~ Lake Michigan

 Simmons Island Beach is Kenosha’s only beach.
-The beach is open to the public and although beautiful it is generally not very crowded and a great place to take the entire family.
+The beach is open to the public, and although beautiful, it is generally not very crowded and a great place to take the entire family.

-There is a boardwalk located near a paved bike trail that connects you to one of two lighthouses, with the second lighthouse located along the harbor.
+There is a boardwalk near a paved bike trail that connects you to one of two lighthouses, with the second lighthouse located along the harbor.

 There is a playground and a pavilion in the park adjacent to the beach.